 - 1 teaspoon honey

 Brew 1 cup of green tea and let it cool.
 Put 1/4 cup of cooled tea in a small bowl and whisk in one egg white.
-Add the honey and stir.
+Add the honey and essential oils if using and stir.
 Soak the mask in the liquid and apply it to your skin for 15 minutes.

 When finished, peel off the sheet and pat the skin dry.
 Follow with an appropriate serum or moisturizer.